 Swiss Transport Museum, Lucerne

-From the depths of submarine transport to the orbits of outer space exploration, we found it all at the Swiss Transport Museum.in Lucerne.
+From the depths of submarine transport to the orbits of outer space , we found it all at the Swiss Transport Museum.in Lucerne.

-Over 3000 exhibits are displayed in the 20,000 metre square site, which provides static displays, simulations and multimedia shows.
+Over 3000 exhibits are displayed in the 20,000 metre square site.
+Here you will find static displays, simulations and multimedia shows.
 There are also transport themed rides and activities to amuse the youngest visitor.

-The musuem is said to be the world’s most comprehensive transport museum and it is easy to see why.
+The museum is said to be the world’s most comprehensive transport museum and it is easy to see why.

 Here we explored the history and development of transport.
 From horse drawn carriages, through the development of steam engines and the latest automotive engineering.